Skip to main content

 The Climate Challenge offers two competition tracks, designed to support ventures at different stages of development:

-• Track 2: early-stage ventures which show promise for implementation
+• Track 2: early-stage ventures such as projects with early prototypes, pilots, or research results which show promise for implementation

 The competition has three stages:

-• Introductory stage, with events to help participants form teams and ideas before entering for the next stage using the entry form (.docx)
+• Introductory stage, with events to help participants form teams and ideas before entering for the next stage using the entry form.

 • Semi-final stage, with workshops to help teams develop their entrepreneurial skills and climate solution before a semi-final submission to a judging panel